sopra-fs22-group-08/client/README.md

 ## High-Level Components

-- [`Header`](https://github.com/sopra-fs22-group-08/client/blob/master/src/components/ui/Header.js):  contains the Logo and the burgermanue with home the user can navigate through the app.
+- [`Header`](https://github.com/sopra-fs22-group-08/client/blob/master/src/components/ui/Header.js):  contains the Logo and the burger-menu with whom the user can navigate through the app.

 - [`Home`](https://github.com/sopra-fs22-group-08/client/blob/master/src/components/views/Home.js):  contains the players public and privat cards and the invitations to games.

-- [`CardOverview`](https://github.com/sopra-fs22-group-08/client/blob/master/src/components/views/CardOverview.js):  contains the overview of the Card Deck, the possibilty to edit, learn and challenge the deck.
+- [`CardOverview`](https://github.com/sopra-fs22-group-08/client/blob/master/src/components/views/CardOverview.js):  contains the overview of the Card Deck, the possibility to edit, learn and challenge the deck.

 ## Launch & Deployment